Agricultural Development Act

 Article 50

-The competent authorities shall, in concert with other authorities concerned, assist farmers or farmers’ organizations in implementing the alignment of production, manufacture, storage and distribution, and shall encourage the establishment of factories on the industrial land of farming villages or within industrial zones to facilitate farmers’ employment and raw material supply.
+The competent authorities shall, in concert with other authorities concerned, assist farmers or farmers’ organizations in implementing the alignment of production, manufacture, storage and marketing, and shall encourage the establishment of factories on the industrial land of rural villages or within industrial zones to facilitate farmers’ employment and raw material supply.

 Article 51

-In respect of any raw and packaging materials required for processing agricultural products for export, and for materials imported to pack previously stated products, the tariff duties and commodity taxes that must be levied may be refunded by applying to the regulations of “the Customs Law and Statute Commodity Tax Act” after the end items are exported.
+In respect of any raw and packaging materials required for processing agricultural products for export, and for materials imported to pack previously stated products, the tariff duties and commodity taxes that must be levied may be refunded by applying to the regulations of “the Customs Act” and “the Commodity Tax Act” after the end items are exported.

 Article 52